Article

 Hydrocortisone Injections

 Hydrocortisone injections are commonly recommended for severe knee pain.
 These injections can reduce inflammation and pain for several months.
-The typical dosage ranges from 5 mg to 50 mg, and doctors may administer them up to four times a year (Medical News Today).

 Injection Type Dosage Range Frequency